 6. Pin Curls & Front Wave Short Hair Updo

 Really up your hair game with this Old Hollywood glam updo.
 Beauty vlogger Mini Marley has a video tutorial that gives step-by-step instructions on how to recreate this style at home.

 Long hair gets to shine with this style.
 To add finger waves to your hair, use TRESemmé TRES Two Extra Firm Control Gel to the front of your hair from crown to roots.
-Then, with a comb and your fingers, create S-shaped waves where ever you want them.
+Then, with a comb and your fingers, create S-shaped waves wherever you want them.
 Use bobby pins to keep waves in place until dry.
-To create the looser S-shaped waves for the pony, spritz on Nexxus Promend Heat Protecting Mist to damp hair, let the spray dry.
-The heat protecting mist protects hair against damage from heated tools, while it makes hair look shiny.
-Once spray is dry, use your curling iron to create loose waves.
+To create the looser S-shaped waves for the pony, spritz on Dove Hair Therapy 7-in-1 Miracle Mist to dampen hair and let the spray dry.
+The heat-protecting mist protects hair against damage from heated tools while it makes hair look shiny.
+Once the spray is dry, use your curling iron to create loose waves.

 Curly hair is defined with slicked-back sides and height on top.
-To create volume at the crown, when hair is damp spray TIGI Copyright Custom Create Volume Lift Styling Spray only at the roots.
-Then use your fingers to lightly pull the hair up, and blow-dry the hair in place.
+To create volume at the crown, when hair is damp, spray Nexxus Unbreakable Care Root Lift Thickening Spray only at the roots.
+Then use your fingers to lightly pull the hair up and blow-dry the hair in place.

 10. Rolled Bun